-Unless expressly allowed in this framework, a cooperative shall prepare its financial statements, except for cash flow information, using the accrual basis of accounting.
+Unless otherwise provided in this Standard, a cooperative shall prepare its financial statements, except for cash flow information, using the accrual basis of accounting.
 On the accrual basis, items are recognized as assets, liabilities, equity, income or expenses when they satisfy the definitions and recognition criteria for those items.